sunnykrGupta/sunnykrGupta.github.io/content/pages/about.md

 Title: About Me
-Date: 2018-12-04 14:40
+Date: 2019-12-03 17:40
 Status: published

-Former ```DevOps``` and ```Cloud``` infrastructure Lead in Bangalore based Startup, [Shieldsquare](https://www.shieldsquare.com/) where my work includes managing cloud infra., driving a cloud-based decision, maintaining data pipeline and building data warehouses.
+I'm a Software Engineer, whose main interest is in Computer Science applications particularly in data engineering and cloud operations.

-Since 2016, I was leading a small team of cloud developers.
-As a developer, I prefer writing compute instructions in ```python```, ```golang``` to bet on performance and as an operation person, packaging apps in ```Docker``` and have extensive experience of running production on ```Kubernetes``` system that is designed for deploying, scaling & managing containerized applications.
-Along with this, I have managed & used different cloud services across ```Google Cloud Platform``` <sup>(majorly)</sup>, IBM Softlayer, AWS and other public cloud providers.
+I prefer writing instructions in ```python```, sometimes ```golang``` to bet on performance.
+I have extensive experience of running production on ```Kubernetes``` which is designed for deploying, scaling & managing containerized applications.
+Also, I have worked extensively with different public cloud services across ```Google Cloud Platform, Amazon Web Services``` & IBM Softlayer.

-Now, As a DevOps consultant, I work along with the technical teams to improve the experience to customers.
-Growing traffic @Billions every month and the challenges comes around it which involves data engineering excites me.
+Previously in 2015, I joined a small startup team in Bangaluru named [Shieldsquare](https://www.shieldsquare.com/) as ```DevOps``` and ```Cloud infrastructure Lead``` where I managed hybrid cloud & drove decisions, optimizing data pipelines and building different data warehouses.
+Also, I work along with different teams to improve the experience of customers across the globe.
+I experienced a unique journey in scaling traffic growing @Billions every month and solving challenges comes around it which involves data engineering principles.

-If you have problems which share common interests, we can get in touch via email, I will be happy to help.
+Besides this, I follow football very closely and support Arsenal FC.
+I also like mountains, exploring distant places and always ready for a backpacking trip. :)

+Currently, I am looking for new projects and available to join any ambitious team across the globe.

 -------------